 The registration must include a short business concept that will be assigned points based on proposed commercial viability, transferability of the candidate’s skills, and economic benefits.
 If the candidate is subsequently invited to apply, he or she will be required to submit a comprehensive business plan.
 The BC PNP will consider registrations to establish a new business, purchase an existing business, form a partnership with an existing business, and partner with a local or foreign entrepreneur to establish a new business.

-An applicant looking to franchise may be considered under this stream if the proposed franchise is well-established.
-The applicant will be required to provide an expansion/improvement plan that is in accordance with franchisor requirements.
+An individual looking to franchise may be considered under this stream if the proposed franchise is well-established.
+The potential applicant will be required to provide an expansion/improvement plan that is in accordance with franchisor requirements.

 A proposal for a seasonal business will be considered by the BC PNP only if the business operates for a minimum of eight months each year and meets all other eligibility requirements for the Entrepreneur Immigration stream.